gregvissing/frontrowgreg-blog/src/posts/preparing-for-teaching-html-css-to-non-developers.md

 After a recent meeting with the designers on my team, I came away a little frustrated about the communication gap regarding how HTML elements are laid out on a page.
 Their work consists mostly of designing for print, so my frustration quickly pivoted to an idea based on creating an HTML/CSS workshop to mentor them, in hopes of getting them on the same page.

 I've always wanted to create my own course on a platform, such as Teachable, but never found the time to put one together.

+To get an idea of the content I want to teach, I need to break down the HTML I want to teach from an elements view.